siderolabs/sidero/website/content/docs/v0.4/Guides/bootstrapping.md

 This block shows the subnet setup, as well as the extra "subnet-parameters" that tell the DHCP server to include the ipxe-metal.conf file.

+> These commands are run under the `configure` option in EdgeRouter

 ```bash
 $ show service dhcp-server shared-network-name MetalDHCP